CfSOtago/GREENGrid/analysis/demandResponse/heatPumpProfileAnalysis.md

 ## Method 2
+Used the EECA total NZ number for heat pump energy consumption and converted it into GWh.
+Converted minute data into half-hour steps.
 To do :-)

 > NB: should you aggregate this scaling method using mean or sum?
 Why? :-) -->Since we take the percentages of GWh we need to sum up